Thursday, August 21, 2025

 Apparently, My Chickens Live in Poverty

 I’m just a country gal.
 Nothing fancy.
 If something works, I leave it alone.
 If it’s held together with baler twine and sheer stubbornness, I consider it a success.
-My style is practical, functional, and not likely to show up in any glossy magazine—unless there’s a “Rustic Chaos” special edition, which, honestly, should exist.
+My style is practical, functional, and not likely to show up in any glossy magazine—unless there’s a Rustic Chaos special edition, which, honestly, should exist.

 But it didn’t stop there.
 Oh no. I’ve seen chicken coops—chicken coops—with vinyl flooring, matching curtains, wallpaper, and yes, more chandeliers.
-Apparently, if your coop doesn’t look like the cover of “Poultry Palace Monthly,” you’re just not trying hard enough.
+Apparently, if your coop doesn’t look like the cover of Poultry Palace Monthly, you’re just not trying hard enough.
 Meanwhile, back at my place, Hennifer Lopez and her feathered entourage are finally laying eggs in the nest box and defending it like it’s prime real estate.
 They don’t seem too concerned about the lack of interior design.

-And just when I thought barnyard luxury had peaked… I saw it.
+And just when I thought barnyard luxury had peaked, I saw it.
 A goat barn.
 Two stories tall, with a second-floor balcony.
 A proper balcony, mind you, complete with rocking chairs, a braided rug, and—you guessed it—a chandelier hanging gracefully above the whole setup.
 Because clearly, if you’re going to sip your sun tea while watching goats act like caffeinated toddlers on a playground, you deserve proper ambiance.

 Oh, and the goats?
-They weren’t left to just stand around, no sir.
+They weren’t left to just stand around—no sir.
 They had their own full-blown playground.
 Jungle gyms.
 Seesaws.
 Climbing ramps.
 A proper goat amusement park.
-I half expected to see a ticket booth and a sign that said “Next show: 2 PM.”
+I half expected to see a ticket booth and a sign that said, “Next show: 2 PM.”
 Because nothing says “responsible livestock management” like building an outdoor adventure course for animals who will still, without fail, choose to stand on your car if given the chance.

-I don’t even have goats anymore, but I’ll admit… that balcony looked pretty inviting.
+I don’t even have goats anymore, but I’ll admit that balcony looked pretty inviting.
 I wouldn’t mind sitting up there, rocking gently, watching someone else’s goats bounce off the walls.
 But still—a chandelier.
 On a barn balcony.
 For goat-watching.

 I admire folks who style their barns like magazine spreads.
 I truly do.
 They’re creative.
 Dedicated.
 Probably exhausted.
 Me?
 I’m just trying to keep the barn swept, the grass mowed before I lose a chicken in it, and the animals fed before they stage a revolt.

 Maybe one day I’ll hang a chandelier in the barn—strictly as a perch for the chickens.
 Functional and decorative.
 That’s my kind of style.
-Until then, I’ll stick with Blackjack 57, pine shavings, and bare bulbs.
+Until then, I’ll stick with pine shavings, and bare bulbs.
 Because let’s be honest: the animals don’t care.
 And neither do I.

 As for that balcony?
-I’m not saying no. I’m saying… not yet.
+I’m not saying no. I’m saying not yet.

-Now, if you need me, I’ll be on my imaginary balcony, rocking away, watching the chaos I call a farm—and loving every minute of it.
+In the meantime, I’ll be on my imaginary balcony, rocking away, watching the chaos I call a farm—and loving every minute of it.

 Please leave a comment below.
 I love hearing from you.